godlymathew/DbtoExcel/README.md

 # DbtoExcel
-A Project for exporting selected tables in database to excel sheets
+A Project for exporting selected tables from SQL server database to excel files